dividedmind/statistics-done-wrong/power.rst

    * If you find no statistically significant effect, remember that the effect could simply be smaller than you can reliably detect.
 "Not significant" does not mean "nonexistent."
+   * Remember that "statistically insignificant" does not mean "zero"; even if your result is insignificant, it represents the best available estimate given the data you have collected.

+.. [#rare] It is important to note that accidents involving right turns are rare, so these changes amount to less than 100 deaths per year in the United States.\ :cite:p:`nhtsa` A 60% increase in a small number is still small -- but nonetheless, a statistical error kills dozens of people each year!